adrianxsalazar/adrianxsalazar.github.io/_pages/cv.md

 <h2>Publications</h2>
 <ul>
-	<li>An experiment on human-robot interaction in a simulated agricultural task.
-In 		Proceedings of the 2020 Annual Conference Towards Autonomous Robotic Systems</li>
+	<li><p>An experiment on human-robot interaction in a simulated agricultural task </p> In 		Proceedings of the 2020 Annual Conference Towards Autonomous Robotic Systems</li>

- 	<li>Understanding human responses to errors in a collaborative human-robot selective 		harvesting task.
-In Proceeding of EPSRC UK-RAS Network (2020).
+ 	<li><p>Understanding human responses to errors in a collaborative human-robot selective 		harvesting task </p>  In Proceeding of EPSRC UK-RAS Network (2020).
 UKRAS20 		Conference:  “Robots into the realworld” </li>

 	<li>Toward robot co-labourers for intelligent farming.
 In Companion of the 		2020ACM/IEEE International Conference on Human-Robot Interaction </li>